btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 Originally planned as just a Saturday overnighter, I figured that leaving Friday would give us a good chance at a campsite, and it was raining that day so I was hoping that people would be staying home.
-As I stood next to my bike, dressed for the ride, bike fully loaded and prepped, I called my buddy and said we're going.
+As I stood next to my bike, dressed for the ride, *bike fully loaded and prepped*, I called my buddy and said we're going.

 When I left town around 2:45 Friday it was raining rather hard and some wind gusts.
 I tried to convince myself that it was a good omen, so off I went.